Professional Development for Schools and Districts in Northern California

 It’s the TEACHING that ensures success, not the program.
 You, the educator are the KEY to your students’ success.

-The following professional development information is presented in a general format from which Making Math Real (MMR) can be prescriptive to the needs of any specific educational entity.
+The following on-site professional development information is presented in a general format from which Making Math Real (MMR) can be prescriptive to the needs of any specific educational entity in the Northern California region.
 The structure of the following professional development plan is based on a long-term, Orton-Gillingham–style approach wherein the focus is to provide content and ongoing support for the teachers and sustainability for the school/district.
-Read more about MMR’S Professional Development Model.
+Read more about MMR’S On-Site Professional Development Model.

 “Over the past 3 years, Making Math Real has helped our school’s teachers and students develop a passion for mathematics.
 It has gone from a feared subject to one of the most creative and exciting at the school.
 Their professional development, consultation, and in-class modeling have been invaluable in creating the capacity in the staff to actually TEACH mathematics, rather than merely assign it.”